 Most holidaymakers staying in Lindos go self-catering; there are plenty of apartments for rent.
 Lindos also attracts tourists on organized coach tours around the Island so by daytime it can be very busy indeed.
 Lindos is the largest of the resorts in the south and that remains a good choice away from Rhodes Town in September, October.

-Stay in Lindos Rhodes if you are interested in the history and culture of the Island; you are unconcerned about the crowds of day-trippers because you know things will quieten down later in the day.
+Stay in Lindos Rhodes if you are interested in the history and culture of the Island; you travel without a car; you are unconcerned about the crowds of day-trippers because you know things will quieten down later in the day.

 Best places to stay in Rhodes in Lindos:

-luxury ($$$): Lindos Village Resort and Spa – Adults-Only 5-star adults-only hotel with Greek village-style, in a short distance from Vlicha Beach and Kalathos Beach.
-The hotel offers free private car parking, and 2 beautiful pools with parasols and sun beds.
+luxury ($$$): Lindos Village Resort and Spa – Adults-Only, 5-star adults-only Greek village-style hotel, one of the best hotels in Rhodes for couples, located only a short distance from Vlicha and Kalathos Beach.
+It has free private car parking, 2 beautiful pools with parasols and sun beds.

-mid-range ($$): Lindos View Hotel This 4-star hotel has air-conditioned rooms with self-catering facilities, 2 outdoor pools, and views of Lindos Town.
-It is just 1km from Lindos Acropolis, you also have a wide range of beaches nearby such as Lindos Megali Paralia Beach, Agios Pavlos Beach, Lindos Beach Palace, Vlicha Beach, and Kalathos Beach.
+mid-range ($$): Lindos View Hotel, 4-star family-friendly hotel that has air-conditioned rooms with self-catering facilities, short distance from Lindos Acropolis, Lindos Megali Paralia Beach, Agios Pavlos Beach, Lindos Beach Palace, Vlicha Beach, and Kalathos Beach.

 budget ($): Ville Di Lindos Close to Pefkos Beach and Lindos offers rooms with balconies and the views of Aegean Sea.
 It has an on-site restaurant that serves Italian and Greek dishes.
-The hotel staff can organize the car rental and provide information on nearby beaches.🔍FIND BEST HOTELS IN LINDOS
+The hotel staff can organize the car rental and provide information on nearby beaches.🔍MORE HOTEL DEALS IN LINDOS

 Pefkos, means pine tree in Greek, is located on the south-east coast, just a couple of miles away the famous Lindos village.
 It is much quieter than Lindos with some beautiful hotels, apartments, and villas, for families, couples, singers, senniors, travelers of all age.